RizhovDenis/BigData-training-repository/README.md

 ## A/B test bakery description

 I prepared data for A/B testing.
-Then I made analyst of data and I made a decision about statistical significance.
+Then I made analyst of data, then I made a decision about statistical significance.

 ## Kaggle Digit Recognizer
-I use data on [kaggle](https://www.kaggle.com/competitions/digit-recognizer).
+I used data on [kaggle](https://www.kaggle.com/competitions/digit-recognizer).
-I create model of neural networks for recognizing digits.
+I created model of neural networks for recognizing digits.

 ## Parsing data

-I receive data about current weather on [the site](https://openweathermap.org/).
+I received data about current weather on [the site](https://openweathermap.org/).
-Then I write forecast of weather in London and Moscow.
+Then I wrote forecast of weather in London and Moscow.

 ## Search best tree/Titanic ML/Tree cats predict

 The projects on work with [Sklearn](https://scikit-learn.org/stable/).
 I tuned parameters of RandomForest/xgboost.
-Also I compared traits of GridSearchCV and RandomizedSearchCV
+Also I compared traits of GridSearchCV and RandomizedSearchCV.